cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

 Memory Requirements
 -------------------
-When Spark program in running inside a workflow, the memory requirements configured for the Spark program may need increasing beyond the defaults:
+When a Spark program is running inside a workflow, the memory requirements configured for the Spark program may need increasing beyond the defaults:

 .. literalinclude:: /../../../cdap-examples/SparkPageRank/src/main/java/co/cask/cdap/examples/sparkpagerank/SparkPageRankApp.java
    :language: java